01-edu/public/subjects/AI.GO/first-wink/README.md

 #### Task 1:

-Let's put a button on the top right corner of the page with the `id` of "eye-btn", that will toggle (close or open) the left eye when clicked.
+Let's put a button on the top right corner of the page with the `id` set to "eye-btn", that will toggle (close or open) the left eye when clicked.

 Add it in the HTML structure: